 Take a seat, hold tight and swivel round for some fun physical exercise on Whizzy Dizzy.
 Designed to promote healthy activity indoors and out, Whizzy Dizzy can promote children’s co-ordination as well as developing their gross motor skills.
 Judges were impressed by its quality and potential for developing children’s vestibular system and core strength.
 They also found it ‘very engaging’ as it builds on the concept of the fairground ride of rotating teacups and concluded ‘Children will love it!’
 One nursery says, ‘It has been used indoors and outside every day.

-High commendation: Reducing Educational Disadvantage: A strategic approach in the early years, Penny Tassoni, Bloomsbury
+Highly commended: Reducing Educational Disadvantage: A Strategic Approach in the Early Years, Penny Tassoni, Boomsbury

 With ambitions of qualifying as an early years teacher, drama graduate Laura hit the ground running at her first setting and has already made improvements.
 She is known for her great ‘enthusiasm, passion, and ideas’.
 In supporting her room leader, Laura ensures her planned activities are challenging and fun for the children.
 She has been carefully applying her ongoing studies at Edge Hill University to her work, adapting the EYFS to her knowledge of children’s interests.
 Eager to build her responsibility, she has seized opportunities at the setting, taking on the role of health and wellbeing lead coordinator.